ByteDice/powerPlateDatapack/README.md

 # Open-source
 **This is open-source, read the [LICENSE](/LICENSE) for info on what is allowed and isn't.
 DO NOT EXPECT PROFESSIONAL QUALITY.**

 **NOTE: If you wish to use this datapack for yourself, not all files are compatible with every world (some files contain for example: specific coordinates).
-There will be a list of incompatible files in** [incompatible-files.txt](/incompatible-files.txt) **, aswell as instructions to remove the incompatibility if you wish to modify certain files.**
+There will be a list of incompatible files in** [incompatible-files.txt](/incompatible-files.txt) **, as well as instructions to remove the incompatibility if you wish to modify certain files.**

 # Special thanks